Ukraine crisis: EU proposes Russia sanctions package | DW | 22.02.2022

 Putin's announcement on Monday was followed by his signature on a decree on the deployment of Russian troops to Donetsk and Luhansk, which he called "peacekeepers."
 The move drew international condemnation.

-The EU had warned it was ready to impose "massive consequences" on Russia's economy if Moscow invaded Ukraine.
+The EU had warned there would be "massive consequences" for Russia's economy if Moscow invaded Ukraine.

 Earlier on Tuesday, Germany halted the approval process for the Nord Stream 2 gas pipeline from Russia.

-European Council President Charles Michel and European Commission President Ursula von der Leyen said that sanctions would be finalised at a meeting of EU foreign ministers at 4 p.m.
+European Council President Charles Michel and European Commission President Ursula von der Leyen said that sanctions would be finalized at a meeting of EU foreign ministers at 4 p.m.
 (1500 GMT).

 The draft proposal said all those who were involved in the "illegal decision" in Ukraine would be personally targeted by sanctions.